szaumoor/ZSTweaks/README.md

 The rest functions exactly the same: no bonus against True Neutral, +1 THAC0 +2 damage against LN/CN, +2 THAC0 +4 damage against NG/NE, and +3 THAC0 +6 damage against LG/CG/LE/CE.

-**Component 1220:** Make Ras, the Dancing Blade last for 1 turn, instead of 4 rounds
+**Component 1220:** Make Ras slightly better and the Dancing Blade last for 1 turn, instead of 4 rounds

 This makes it useful for far longer, and more like Sword of Mordenkainen.
+Additionally, drawing inspiration of this "dancing" thing, it has extra features given by the fact that the sword can "dance" on its own while being wielded as if with sentience:

+- +1 AC, +2 against piercing and slashing
+- Speed Factor: 1
+- THAC0: +4
+- It's a flashy sword, and kits that are used to flashy fighting get bonus +1/2 APR: Blades, Shadowdancers, and Swashbucklers

 **Component 1230:** Make Short Sword of Mask +5 slightly more powerful